iaean/rap/README.md

 * [Create][70] your RIPE NCC account
 * [Register][71] your probe with key `/var/atlas-probe/etc/probe_key.pub`
 * Start [Configure][72] your RIPE Atlas probe(s) and measurements
-  * Maybe you don't wanna publicly share your probe
+  * Maybe you don't wanna publicly share your probe as enabled by default
 ```bash
 # docker is already there
 ssh -l pi $PI -- docker run hello-world